Tatabánya KC

-Tatabánya Kézilabda Club is a Hungarian team handball club from Tatabánya, that plays in the Nemzeti Bajnokság I.
+Tatabánya Kézilabda Club is a Hungarian team handball club from Tatabánya, that plays in the Nemzeti Bajnokság I, the top level championship in Hungary.

 The current name of the club is MOL Tatabánya KC due to sponsorship reasons.

 History

 Early history

 In Tatabánya, handball boasts a long history.
 The game took place in an organized form from 1942, within the framework of the Tatabányai Bányász Sport Club (TBSC).
 The transition from the big field to the small field handball, which was ordered by the Hungarian Handball Association (MKSZ) at the end of 1959, was a fundamental change.
 Tatabánya could start its new role in the Western Group of NB II.
 In 1966, TBSC became the champion in the Western Group of NB II, allowing him to start at the forefront.
 The members of the NB II champion team included Alfréd Antalóczy, Vilmos Drobnits and Sándor Kaló.
 At the end of the season, with only a worse goal difference, they were eliminated from Nemzeti Bajnokság I. Sándor Kaló became the top scorer with 160 goals.
 The association (MKSZ) first announced the single-group NB I/B championship in 1968, which was won by the TBSC with a great advantage and was able to be included in Nemzeti Bajnokság I again.
 From here, the "golden age" of the Tatabánya KC team lasted more than twenty years.